williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 </div>

 <br>
-The model accuracy is 99.47% on the MNIST test dataset.
+The model accuracy is 99.47% on the MNIST test dataset (i.e. 9,947/10,000).
 You can see that it is also pretty accurate on unseen data as well.

-You can adjust the brush stroke width [**Bug**] either through the input field (and pressing the enter/return key on your keyboard to confirm) or you can use the two buttons to increment the width by 1.
-Moreover, you can import your own trained neural network models (only supports `h5` format).
-You can change models at any time you want.
+**How to Use**

+The instructions are shown on the applet as well.
+You can adjust the brush size by clicking the + or - buttons.
+You are able to test your own neural network model by indicating the name of the .h5 file (or the path to that file).
+Once you have written the name of the model file that your wish to use, click enter/return to confirm your selection.
+Now you can start writing on the black canvas.
+You can also save the digit you wrote as an image in case you want to use it somewhere else.

 ## MNIST Dataset

 You can find the dataset [here](https://yann.lecun.com/exdb/mnist/).
 The website describes how the images have been preprocessed as well.
+You will find a python script in this repository called `utils.py` which will contain some useful image preprocessing tools e.g. to perform data augmentation.

-If you don't want to manually download the dataset, you can just use `keras.datasets.mnist`.
+If you don't want to manually download the dataset, you can just use `keras.datasets.mnist` from the Keras module.

 ----

-You can also use `MNIST_CNN` class to quickly work with the convolutional network:
+You can also use `MNIST_CNN` class from my `CNN.py` script to quickly work with the convolutional network I trained.

 ### Make a prediction using the MNIST test dataset
 **Script**: